We found 4 providers with an interest in gastrointestinal problems and who accept BlueCare Everyday Health 1498 near Hudson, FL.

 All Interests: Depression, Irritable Bowel Syndrome, Hypertension, Ambulatory Phlebectomy, Diabetes, Abscess ...
 (Read more)

 Dr. Jared Frattini is a specialist in general surgery and colon & rectal surgery.
 He works in New Port Richey, FL, Trinity, FL, and Hudson, FL.
-He is rated 4.0 stars out of 5 by his patients.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Before completing his residency at Yale-New Haven Hospital, Dr. Frattini attended medical school at Georgetown University School of Medicine.
+Dr. Frattini has received a 4.0 out of 5 star rating by his patients.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He is a graduate of Georgetown University School of Medicine.
+For his professional training, Dr. Frattini completed a residency program at Yale-New Haven Hospital.

 Relevant Interests: , Crohn's disease, ulcerative colitis, colorectal cancer

 All Interests: Polyps, Crohn's Disease, Gallbladder Problems, Mastectomy, Colon Surgery, Ulcerative Colitis, ...
 (Read more)